 If you are waiting on an item of government funded equipment, you should tell your planner about these equipment needs.
 This is important even if the funding for the equipment item had been approved by the state government system before your transition to the NDIS.

-It is important to advise the NDIA of any Orthotics needs and time for consultations with the Orthotist.
+It is important to advise the NDIS of any Orthotics needs and time for consultations with the Orthotist.
 Novita’s Orthotists can provide a quote to provide to the NDIS.
-To arrange for a quote for Orthotic Services for the year ahead, you can call us on 1300 668 482 or email email@example.com
+To arrange for a quote for Orthotic Services for the year ahead, you can call us on 1300 668 482 or email firstname.lastname@example.org

-The NDIA will assess your needs and determine an allocation of money to pay for the services and supports required.
+The NDIS will assess your needs and determine an allocation of money to pay for the services and supports required.
 Service providers such as Novita will not be part of this assessment and money allocation process, but can support you with information and recommendations to assist with this assessment.